luigiifan/Macropad-Arduino/README.md

 # Pro Feature
 - Macros for gaming and coding
-- Multiple Panel with different Functions
+- Multiple Panel with different functions
 - GUI for the navigation panel
-- Easy to program but not easy for beginners *(Unless you watched all the tutorials I gave below.)*
+- Easy to program but not easy for beginners
-- Cheap but High Quality Material
+- Cheap material but nice durability
 - Can be customized
-- Perfect fit for gamer and programmer *(Nice.)*
+- Perfect fit for gamer
+- Wired connection for fast response
+- Without battery and light

 # Materials and Tools
 - Arduino Pro Micro